Home Alone (franchise): Home Alone 3 (1997)

 Home Alone 3 does not center on Kevin or any of the original cast and characters, but is instead focused on Alex Pruitt (played by Alex D. Linz), a young boy who is left home alone with chickenpox.
 At the same time, four international criminals are hired to steal a top-secret microchip that can act as a cloaking device for a missile.
 They succeed in stealing it and hide it in a remote controlled car, but due to a luggage mix-up at an airport with the Pruitts' neighbor Mrs. Hess, the car ends up in the hands of Alex who is given the car for shoveling the snow in her driveway.
 After realizing their mistake, the thieves begin systematically searching every house on his street.
 Once they realize that Alex has the chip, they invade his house.
 He devises elaborate traps and bamboozles the four crooks with the help of his pets and some intricate tripwires, all the while monitoring them with a video camera on the toy car.
 The film was nominated for a Golden Raspberry Award for Worst Remake or Sequel, eventually losing the award to Speed 2: Cruise Control.
-Notably, it is the only Home Alone installment that does not take place during the holiday season.